ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Getting network configuration – ifconfig
 - Network connections, routing tables, interface statistics – netstat
 - Query DNS lookup name – nslookup
-- Communicate with other hostname – telnet
-- Outing steps that packets take to get to network host – traceroute
-- View user information – finger
-- Checking status of destination host - telnet

 ## How to create a file
    We can create a file in two ways:-